Margaret Reed Lewis: Mammalian in vitro culture

 In 1908, Margaret Reed researched in Berlin in Max Hartmann's lab where she performed probably the first in vitro mammalian cell culture with guinea pig bone marrow by explanting the bone marrow and placing it into a nutrient-rich agar produced by fellow lab researcher Rhoda Erdmann and incubating the sample.
 A few days after doing so, she found that some of the nuclei exhibited characteristics of mitosis.
-This discovery was revisited by Margaret Reed after she married Warren Lewis, in 1910.
+This discovery was revisited by Margaret Reed after she married Warren Harmon Lewis in 1910.
 In their combined efforts, the Lewises found that cell proliferation with their media selection and methods seemed only to occur in tissues common to all organs, such as connective tissue and blood vessel endothelium.
-Since the Lewises main interest was microscopic cell structures, their objective was to create optically clear media, which led to the creation of the Locke-Lewis solution.
+Since the Lewises main interest was microscopic cell structures, their objective was to create optically-clear media, which led to the creation of the Locke–Lewis solution.
 This medium is composed of salt solutions supplemented with bouillon and dextrose.
-The tissue grown in this medium was prepared in a method that become known as the “Lewis Culture” where the tissue bits were put into a hanging drop on the underside of a thin glass slip.
-In the Locke-Lewis solution, the more robust cells, such as fibroblasts and macrophages, had a tendency to migrate out of the explant and flatten, making them easy to observe under high magnifications.
+The tissue grown in this medium was prepared in a method that became known as the "Lewis culture" where the tissue bits were put into a hanging drop on the underside of a thin glass slip.
+In the Locke–Lewis solution, the more robust cells, such as fibroblasts and macrophages, had a tendency to migrate out of the explant and flatten, making them easy to observe under high magnifications.

 Cell biology

 Lewis was among the first scientists to observe the dynamics of mitochondria in living cells.
-In 1915 Margaret and Warren Lewis published a comprehensive analysis of the shapes and movements of mitochondria in cultured cells.
+In 1915, Margaret and Warren Lewis published a comprehensive analysis of the shapes and movements of mitochondria in cultured cells.
 Lewis's pioneering time-lapse studies included observations of mitochondrial movement toward and away from the centrosome, mitochondrial fission, and mitochondrial fusion.
 In the same paper, Lewis presented perhaps the first descriptions of stress-induced mitochondrial fragmentation and mitophagy.